cs-najed/-Hotel-Booking/README.md

 # - Result

-We learned that
+We learned that:

-Almost 29.88% of bookings were canceled.
+- Almost 29.88% of bookings were canceled.
-More than 61.87 % of the population booked the City hotel.
+- More than 61.87 % of the population booked the City hotel.
-Portugal is the top countries from most guests come.
+- Portugal is the top countries from most guests come.
-Most people  reserved room type is Single room .
+- Most people  reserved room type is Single room .
-Accuracy of Random Forest Classifier on test set: 0.73 Accuracy of KNeighborsClassifier on test set: 0.676
+- Accuracy of Random Forest Classifier on test set: 0.73
+- Accuracy of KNeighborsClassifier on test set: 0.676

 # -Data Set Resourcess :